 However, a local company is the only choice for foreign entrepreneurs who decide to open a business in sectors that are only partially or entirely closed to foreign investments under the NIL.

-Benefits of a Local Nominee
+Benefits of a Special Purpose Vehicle

 - Clear responsibility and asset separation between the shareholders and the owner